The Bankrate promise

 The Hilton Honors Business Card lets you apply with your business name and Employer Identification Number (EIN), although you can also apply as a sole proprietor using your Social Security number.
 You have the potential to earn a sizable welcome bonus when you do, as well as a high rate of rewards on eligible eligible paid Hilton stays (12x points) and 6x points in a broad range of categories.

-Automatic Gold status is another cardholder perk, and that goes along with the 10 free passes you receive for Priority Pass airport lounges worldwide.
-The $95 annual fee on this card is very reasonable for a business credit card, and you won’t pay foreign transaction fees when you travel for business abroad.
+Automatic Gold status is another cardholder perk, and that goes along with the 10 free passes you receive for Priority Pass airport lounges worldwide annually.
+The $95 annual fee on this card is reasonable for a business credit card, and you won’t pay foreign transaction fees when you travel abroad for business.

-As a final perk, you’ll receive a free weekend night with this card when you spend $15,000 within a calendar year, as well as another free weekend night when you spend $60,000 on your card within a calendar year.
+As a final perk, you’ll receive a free weekend night with this card when you spend $15,000 within a calendar year, as well as another free weekend night when you spend a total of $60,000 on your card within a calendar year.

 Alternatives for Hilton travelers

 If you’re unsure about picking up a travel credit card that earns points for Hilton properties specifically, then you may want to consider a flexible travel credit card instead.
 American Express credit cards that let you earn points in the American Express Membership Rewards program are a good option since this program lets you transfer points to the Hilton Honors program at a solid ratio of 1,000 Amex points: 2,000 Hilton Honors points.

 Popular American Express travel credit cards to consider include the American Express® Gold Card and The Platinum Card® from American Express.
 The Platinum Card® from American Express may be a good flexible travel card in particular since it comes with automatic Gold status with both Hilton Honors and the Marriott Bonvoy program.